 [High] Updated Proposal 2-2 (for conclusion):

-For multicast of RRC_CONNECTED UEs, it is up to gNB implementation to use the same or different CORESETs for unicast and multicast scheduling.
+For multicast of RRC_CONNECTED UEs,

+if a CORESET is configured in a CFR, it can be used for unicast scheduling.

+if no CORESET is configured in a CFR, the CORESET configured in the dedicated unicast BWP and confined within the CFR can be used for multicast scheduling.

 [High] Updated Proposal 2-4:

-DCI format 1_2 is used as the baseline for the second DCI format with CRC scrambled with G-RNTI.
+DCI format 1_1 is used as the baseline for the second DCI format with CRC scrambled with G-RNTI, and DCI format 1_2 is used as the baseline for a third DCI format with CRC scrambled with G-RNTI.

-FFS: Details of the reuse (or not) of DCI format 1_2 fields, e.g., whether ‘Identifier for DCI formats’, ‘TPC command for scheduled PUCCH’, ‘Carrier indicator’ and ‘Bandwidth part indicator’ are needed.
+FFS: Details of the reuse (or not) of DCI format 1_1 and 1_2 fields, e.g., whether ‘Identifier for DCI formats’, ‘TPC command for scheduled PUCCH’, ‘Carrier indicator’ and ‘Bandwidth part indicator’ are needed.

-FFS: Whether to support a third DCI format with CRC scrambled with G-RNTI for which DCI format 1_1 is used as the baseline.

 FFS: How to perform DCI size alignment

+FFS: Whether to include new DCI fields for the second and third DCI format

 [High] Updated Proposal 2-5: